0

 Seaweed Cooperative

 Seaweed farming is one of Zanzibar's most important economic activities and contributes to about 90% of Zanzibar's marine export products.
-Seaweed is mainly used to make medicinal and cosmetic products.
+The powdered seaweed is mainly used to make medicinal and cosmetic products.

 Local Women's Cooperative